briancartercst/minion/README.md

 There are several approaches for specifying the template of a component:
 - Default: by using the same name for the component and template.
-When a component registers itself by invoking `minion.component('component-name', ComponentClass)`, Minion will load the template from a file called `component-name.html`.
+When a component registers itself by invoking `minion.component('component-name', ComponentClass)`, Minion will load the template using an AJAX call via `$.get()` from `component-name.html`.
-- By defining a `templateUrl` property in the component object: Minion will load the template from a file named after the value of that property.
+- By defining a `templateUrl` property in the component object: Minion will load the template using `$.get()` from the URL specified in the value of that property.
 - By defining a `template` property in the component object: Minion will use the property value as the template itself.
 This is useful for small and highly reusable components that make use of small templates.
 - If a template does not require of a component, the `<mn-view template="templateUrl">` tag can be used.

-All templates are cached, so they are loaded only once.
+All templates are cached, so they are loaded from the server only once.

 ##Event handling
 Events handlers are registered by adding an `mn-click="methodName` or `mn-submit="methodName`